AllenInstitute/ITCXOP2/Readme.md

 Steps to compile:

-- Extract the XOPSupport Toolkit into the folder `XOPSupport`
+- Extract the XOPSupport Toolkit into the folder `src/XOPSupport`
-- Extract the fmt library into folder `fmt`
+- Extract the fmt library into folder `src/fmt`
 - Open VC2015/itcXOP2.sln and compile

 Steps to execute the test suite: